ADesprets/DPSSLClientProfile/README.md

 ## Test 2
 ### Objectives
 In this test we only have the SAN valid.
-So we use the chain cnok-sanok.
+So we use the chain cnko-sanok.
 We want to validate that the SAN is used.
 We want to confirm the impact of the *Validate server certificate* option.
 Configuration: back end with chain of certificates **cnko-sanok**

 ### Runs